-- Read Aloud: Obviously pick your favorite poetry book or search a topic on the Poetry Foundation’s website to pick a poem of the day.
+- Read aloud: Obviously pick your favorite poetry book or search a topic on the Poetry Foundation’s website to pick a poem of the day.

-April 30th – Arbor Day
+April 29th: National Arbor Day

-- Family Fun: I don’t know how easy it actually is to grow a Bonsai from a pinecone, but I really want to try it!
-It would make a great center to a fairy garden.
+- Family activity: Joy comments, “I don’t know how easy it actually is to grow a Bonsai from a pinecone, but I really want to try it!
+It would make a great center to a fairy garden.”

-- Read Aloud: The Lorax by Dr. Seuss.
+- Read aloud: The Lorax by Dr. Seuss.
 If you think The Lorax is a bit of a downer, follow it with The Tin Forest by Helen Ward.
 I kind of think of it as the sequel to the Lorax.

-- Meal Idea: What can you make with fruit, nuts and sap from trees?
+- Meal idea: What can you make with fruit, nuts and sap from trees?
 Pancakes!

-- Learn More: about Arbor Day
+- Learn more: about Arbor Day.